 I couldn’t resist adding some sliced Peperoncini to this Greek Cabbage Salad, and this combination was really a winner!

 I’m pretty sure this Tomato Cucumber Salad with Peperoncini was the first salad I made after I opened that big jar of sliced Peperoncini, and I’ve made it over and over this summer.
 And one of my brother-in-laws who’s kind of a veggie avoider made this salad, which I thought was a pretty great recommendation!

-And the newest salad with Peperoncini on the blog is this Tuna Salad with Tomatoes and Peperoncini.
+And the newest salad with Peperoncini on the blog is this this Spicy Tuna Salad that has tomatoes, Peperoncini, and parsley.
 I loved this low-carb version of a salad that originally had beans!